 Part 3 - Pass the X Attacks

-Continuing on from part two where I talked all about kerberoasting and asrep roasting, how they are an issue and how to exploit and defend against them.
+Continuing on from part two, where I talked all about kerberoasting and asrep roasting, how they are an issue and how to exploit and defend against them.
 Now enter the Pass the X attacks.
-Pass the hash, pass the ticket, pass the credential.
+Pass the hash, pass the ticket, and pass the credential.
 The likely moves for lateral traversal through a network.
-If you missed parts 1 and 2 they can be found here:
+If you missed parts 1 and 2 they could be found here:

 This post won't dive into how to get local admin, rather it will focus on leveraging the rights to perform lateral movement via